queue-miscreant/chatango-client/README.md

 Changing default openers:
 --------------------------
-If you want to use some other program like ImageMagick to open images, you'll have to do the following in custom.py
+If you want to use some other program like ImageMagick to open images, you'll have to do the following in a custom file
 ```
-import client.linkopen
+from lib import client.linkopen
 client.linkopen.IMG_PATH = "animate"
 ```
 And similarly for replacing mpv.